-I’ll admit, part of the reason I like to track the 2 hours to Merigold is to purchase a new piece of pottery or two from McCarty Potter.
+I’ll admit, I like to drive 2 hours to Merigold is to purchase a new piece of pottery or two from McCarty Pottery.
 The other reason is for the Gallery’s famous chocolate cobbler!
 (The Gallery is the McCarty restaurant near the pottery store.)

-I tried a few times, unsuccessfully, to duplicate the recipe before finally getting it right.
-Honestly, I was trying to make it too difficult, it’s actually very simple to make.
-Finally, I used the layered technique that I use in my other cobblers and it came out wonderful.
+I tried a few times, unsuccessfully, to duplicate the cobbler recipe before finally getting it right.
+Honestly, I was trying to make it too difficult.
+Actually, it’s a very simple recipe to make.
+Finally, I used the layered technique that I use in my other cobblers.
+It is perfection.

 - Additionally, you can use all-purpose flour.
 The substitution amounts for self-rising flour to all-purpose flour is in the post, Peach Pecan Cobbler.

-- As well, I do not recommend using margarine or a substitute butter.
+- As well, I do not recommend using margarine or substitute butter.
 Use real butter.

 - Finally, I do not recommend reducing the amount of sugar.
 The sugar, butter, cocoa, and water cook together to make the sauce.

 McCarty's Gallery Restaurant Chocolate Cobbler

 Want to save recipes?
 Create an account or login & then you can use the “Save Recipe” button when viewing a recipe to save it to your Recipe Box.
 You can access your saved recipes on any device and generate a shopping list for recipes in your collections.Save To Your Recipe Box Go to your saved recipes

 - While oven to preheating, melt 1/2 cup butter in a 9x13-inch casserole dish.